Recap: Sherlock S 02 E 03 The Reichenbach Fall

 - Likewise, the climax, in which Moriarty tries to talk Sherlock into jumping off a roof, seems to be based on a similar scene from the Basil Rathbone film The Woman in Green.
 Moriarty climbing the stairs while Sherlock plays his violin is also directly from that film (see Homage Shot).

 - Moriarty's plan bears a striking resemblance to The Seven Percent Solution, a non-canon story based around the idea that Holmes invented Moriarty.

 - All the discussion of Sherlock being "on the side of the angels" is a Shout-Out to the BBC radio plays with John Gielgud and Ralph Richardson (and Orson Welles as Moriarty).
 In the dramatisation of "The Empty House" Watson exclaims "You're the devil, Holmes!"
 Holmes replies "The only one, however, who has always been on the side of the angels".

 - The warehouse Sherlock uses the homeless network to find has Rhododendron ponticum, the same plant that Lord Blackwood used to fake his death by hanging in the first Robert Downey Jr. film.

-- Nice Job Breaking It, Hero: It is revealed that Mycroft, while trying to get Moriarty's computer key (which turned out not to exist anyway) ended up telling Moriarty Sherlock's entire life story — which he proceeds to use as ammunition against him.
-It's only in hindsight he realises what a terrible idea this was.
+- Nice Job Breaking It, Hero: John throws one at Mycroft when it is revealed that the latter, while trying to get Moriarty's computer key (which turned out not to exist anyway) ended up telling Moriarty Sherlock's entire life story — which he proceeds to use as ammunition against him.
+Mycroft appears to be shaken up by the accusation.